TheNathannator/RB4InstrumentMapper/Docs/WinUSB/manual-winusb-install.md

 <!-- Provided in a separate file to make it less directly visible, as this should ideally only be used as a fallback -->
 RB4InstrumentMapper is capable of installing the WinUSB driver on Xbox One devices directly, through the `Configure Devices` button on its main menu.
 However, if you run into any issues, it is possible to install the driver manually as an alternative.

+## Disclaimer: This page is for advanced users!

+Manually switching device drivers is a potentially dangerous process if not done carefully.
+You are responsible for any problems that may arise from this process, and you are largely on your own if something bugs out.

+If you are using a Riffmaster and a guide has directed you to this page, you are either being misdirected or are receiving outdated info.
+This process is not required for the Riffmaster, use the GameInput backend instead and make sure you're using the [latest version of RB4InstrumentMapper](https://github.com/TheNathannator/RB4InstrumentMapper/releases/latest).

+**You have been warned!**

 ## Warning

 ***DO NOT INSTALL THE DRIVER ON YOUR XBOX ONE RECEIVER!!!***